 Prior to joining the Fund, she was a senior supervising auditor with KPMG LLP.

 Lisa is a certified public accountant and member of the NY State Society of Public Accountants.
 She also volunteers with the Industrial Areas Foundation, Manhattan College Alumni Committee, and Queens Citizens Organization.
 A YMCA Organizational Leader, she also holds a BA in accounting from Manhattan College.

 Mark earned a BS in cell and molecular biology, cum laude, from Tulane University as well as an MBA from Tulane University’s Freeman School of Business.
 Mark is a CFA charterholder.
 He is a member of the Investment Committee at Teachers College of Columbia University.

 Suleyman has over 16 years of risk management experience.
 In addition, he has extensive experience in asset allocation and quantitative analytics.

-Prior to joining the Fund, John spent two years as a Portfolio Management Analyst at Hall Capital Partners.
-While at Hall Capital, he assisted with the monitoring, managing, and investing of global multi-asset class portfolios for families, endowments, and foundations.
+Prior to joining the Fund, John was at Hall Capital Partners.
+While at Hall Capital, he assisted with the investing, monitoring, and managing of global multi-asset class portfolios for families, endowments, and foundations.